fe9lix/CodingKeys/README.md

 Unzip the file and copy the .app file into your program folder.
 When you start the app, an icon should appear in the status bar.

-**Important Note**: Please make a backup of your mappings before you install an updated version.
+**Important Note**: Please make a backup of your key file before you install an updated version.
 (The mapping file is currently contained in the application package.)

 ### How to use it